techworkersco/techworkersco.github.io/call-for-submissions.md

 </div>

 ### What we publish

-We welcome a variety of contributions from the worker's perspective:

 - Your personal story and experience with fellow workers and collective action
 - Perspectives on organizing from underrepresented, undervalued tech workers